noaione/yuusha-shoukan-ln/sources/v08/chapter4.md

 Memorabilia: A State-of-the-Art Teleportation Magic Tools
 ```

-—filled up with outrageous stuff.
+...filled up with outrageous stuff.

 [...W-What is... t-this... this is...
 Kyuuuu\~\~]